MA (Social Work)

 The primary aim of this course is to equip students with the skills and knowledge to be registered as social workers by the Irish registration body CORU.
 It provides both university based learning and practice based learning to students.
 It offers opportunities to learn about contemporary social problems, their causes and policy solutions.
 Also, to develop practice skills in working with individuals and their families, group work and community based approaches to social work.n

 Social workers are much in demand in contemporary societies and deal with a range of issues that impact upon people including those due to poverty, violence, abuse, mental health issues, addiction and disability.
-The programme has received full accreditation and enables successful graduates to work as a social worker in a variety of statutory and non-governmental social work organizations.
+The programme has received full accreditation and enables successful graduates to work as a social worker in a variety of statutory and non-governmental social work organisations.

 A primary undergraduate degree (minimum of Second Class Honours, Grade 2) in one of the following: BA with a major in Social Work, Sociology, Psychology Social Policy, Public and Social Policy, Youth and Family Studies or B. Soc.Sc or qualifications deemed equivalent by NUI Galway.
 A minimum of six months experience in a social work or social care setting is compulsory.